 - 12. See the Murals of Three Rivers, California

-- Getting Around Three Rivers, California
+- How to Get Around in Three Rivers, California

-- What is Three Rivers, CA known for?
+- What is Three Rivers, CA, known for?

 - What to do in Three Rivers, CA, when it’s raining?

 - Best park – Sequoia National Park

 - Free activity – Murals of Three Rivers, California

 - Best activity for kids – Giant Forest Museum